Minding Your Own Business: A Definitive Guide to Starting a Private Practice

 The cost of this strategy is repaid by having a researched database instead of just intuition as the foundation for estimating which services are marketable.
 Expert assistance may be needed for the design of a business feasibility study.

 The four main types of business structures are:

-There are advantages and disadvantage for each of these alternatives, which will be revealed in discussions with your accountant.
-At the same time you can clarify which tax laws will apply.
+There are advantages and disadvantages for each of these alternatives, which will be revealed in discussions with your accountant.
+At the same time, you can clarify which tax laws will apply.